Trust improving in complex U.N. climate talks, officials say

 While this move was widely welcomed, many environmentalists said the G7 should have committed to a tighter deadline.

-Some criticised the inadequacy of both developed countries' targets for emissions reductions after 2020, to be enshrined in the Paris deal, and plans for the next five years.
+Some criticized the inadequacy of both developed countries' targets for emissions reductions after 2020, to be enshrined in the Paris deal, and plans for the next five years.

 In Bonn, governments and experts discussed how to harness in the short term the most promising technologies and policies for boosting renewable energy supplies and improving energy efficiency in urban areas.